openmole/mgo/README.md

 * written in scala,
 * enforcing immutability,
 * exposes a modular and exetensible architechture,
-* implements state of the art algorithms.
+* implements state of the art algorithms,
+* take advantage of multi-core architectures.

 Documentation
 -------------